Skip to content

 President & CEO

 Marc Dupuis-Desormeaux, President and CEO of Turtle Survival Alliance, is a conservation biologist and a leader with a passion for creating long-term solutions to protect endangered wildlife and reduce human-wildlife conflicts.
-Marc joined the Alliance in 2023.
-His goals for the Turtle Survival Alliance are to greatly expand its reach by partnering with stakeholders all over the world to end the threat of turtle extinctions and to ensure that turtle populations thrive in the wild.
+Marc joined Turtle Survival Alliance in 2023 with the goal of greatly expanding its global reach by partnering with stakeholders worldwide to end the threat of turtle extinctions and ensure that turtle populations thrive in the wild.

-His research includes studying tortoise and freshwater turtle communities, demographics, and ways to ensure their long-term survival and has recently discovered a new population of critically endangered pancake tortoises in Kenya.
+His research includes studying tortoise and freshwater turtle communities, demographics, and ways to ensure their long-term survival and in 2021 discovered a new population of critically endangered Pancake Tortoises (Malacochersus tornieri) in Kenya.
 He has also worked with community leaders in Canada and in Kenya to organize community-science efforts to monitor turtle nesting and reduce human-caused mortality.
 Marc has also led projects aimed at protecting mammals and birds.
-He works closely with the Lewa Wildlife Conservancy where he studies lion, hyena and vulture behavior, and ways to ensure their co-existence with people.
+He has worked closely with the Lewa Wildlife Conservancy where he studied predator-prey behavior, and ways to ensure their co-existence with people.

 Marc holds a Ph.D. in Biology (Conservation Biology), a Master of Environmental Studies (Wildlife Conservation), a Master of Business Administration (Finance) and a Bachelor of Commerce (Finance).
 He lectured in ecology and conservation at York University’s Glendon College.
-Marc volunteers on various board of organizations that dedicate themselves to turtle and wildlife conservation, including the Lewa Wildlife Conservancy, the Ontario Turtle Conservation Centre, the Canadian Herpetological Society and is a member of various scientific societies, including the IUCN Tortoise and Freshwater Turtle Species Specialist Group.
+Marc volunteers on the boards of several organizations dedicated to turtle and wildlife conservation, including the Ontario Turtle Conservation Centre.
+He has also served on the boards of the Lewa Wildlife Conservancy and the Canadian Herpetological Society and is a member of multiple scientific societies, including the IUCN SSC Tortoise and Freshwater Turtle Specialist Group, and an International Fellow of The Explorers Club.

 About Us